 Comet Theory Emerges After the 1871 Fires

 Shortly after the 1871 Great Fire, Minnesota Congressman, Ignatius Donnelly wrote a book called “Ragnarok”.
 The book suggested that the fires were started by Biela’s Comet.
-The comet was first discovered in 1821 and had a six-year orbit cycle with earth.
-Biela’s comet likely broke up on its approach toward earth in 1872, as it was never seen again.
+The comet was first discovered in 1821 and had a six-year orbit cycle with the earth.
+Biela’s comet likely broke upon its approach toward earth in 1872, as it was never seen again.
 There is another theory that the near-simultaneous fires across the upper Midwest could have been the result of an autumn meteor shower.
 This theory persists to this day.